-According to a report from Podcast Insights, there are more than 750,000 active podcasts and counting.
+According to research by Podcast Insights, there are more than 2 million active podcasts and counting.

 As a marketer for a small to mid-sized business, you might be interested in podcast sponsorship, but not know where to start.
 Mainly because there are so many podcasts to choose from.
 How do you know which podcasts your target audience is listening to?

-To help you determine what ad strategy is right for you and where to put your first podcast dollars, I spoke with Sam Balter, HubSpot's Podcast Manager, and did some additional research to comprise a list of helpful strategies for finding, vetting, and advertising in a podcast that aligns with your brand.
+To help you determine what ad strategy is right for you and where to put your podcast dollars, I spoke to HubSpot's podcasting team and did some additional research to comprise a list of helpful strategies for finding, vetting, and advertising on a podcast that aligns with your brand.

 12 Tips for Finding and Sponsoring Podcasts